Why save into a pension?

 Saving into a pension plan (whether it’s workplace or personal) means that the government contributes too, in the form of tax relief.
-The standard rate of tax relief is 20% and higher rate taxpayers can then claim a further 20% back through their tax return.
-This means that for every £8 paid into a pension by a basic rate taxpayer, the government pays in £2, making the total contribution £10.
+You get tax top ups of 25% on contributions that you make, and higher rate taxpayers can then claim a further 20% back through their tax return.
+This means that for every £100 paid into a pension by a basic rate taxpayer, the government pays in £25, making the total contribution £125.
 The tax relief limit is currently set at £40,000 per year or 100% of your salary (whichever is lower).
 You can find out more about this - including information about the new tapered annual allowance coming in for high earners - on our pension contributions page.

 3. No inheritance tax